 Wild elephants and villagers near nature reserves are often caught up in the human-wildlife conflict.
 Even in countries where the elephant is sacred, this may lead to elephants being killed by villagers.
-Out of protection, by accident (as on the photo), or out of revanche.
+Out of protection, by accident, or out of revanche.

 Elephant rumbles may be detected at distances from 5 to 10km, depending amongst other things on vegetation.
 Being able to detect them long before the enter the village gives both the villagers and the elephants a better chance of survival.